OldStarFox/weathertracker/README.md

 ## Getting started

 Weather Tracker exposes live weather data to be consumed by Prometheus allowing metrics tracking and plotting via Grafana(or other tool of choice).
-Currenlty the following weather data is available:
+Currently the following weather data is available:
 - Temperature in Celsius
 - Max Temperature in Celsius
 - Min Temperature in Celsius